 Check your local Craigslist ads and local newspaper ads, as well as search for resellers who might be interested in buying used appliances.

 Some people run a serious side hustle where they make money buying and reselling used appliances.

 You’ll need a truck or trailer to run an appliance selling side hustle, as you’ll need to be able to go quickly to pick the appliances up from the sellers you find.

 As you look for items that will resell quickly, you’ll want to look for three things:

 - Appliances that are in good shape or need minor repairs that you can make yourself

 - Appliances that are priced well below what you could resell them for

-- Appliances that aren’t terribly far away from your current location
+- Appliances that aren’t far away from your current location

-As you browse Craigslist looking for which items to buy for resale purposes, you want to make sure that the items are either in great working shape or can be fixed with a good cleaning or by replacing simple parts.
+As you browse a selling app for items to buy for resale purposes, you want to ensure that the items are in great working shape or can be fixed with a good cleaning or by replacing simple parts.

-Selling used appliances is probably the best side hustle choice for people who know a little bit about how to repair appliances or are willing to take some time to learn.
+Selling used appliances is probably the best side hustle choice for people who know little about how to repair appliances or are willing to take some time to learn.